Can I Sponsor My Brothers or Sisters (Siblings) to Immigrate to Canada

 - the sibling is less than 18 years old.

 Under exceptional conditions, the answer to this question is yes.
-If the siblings are 18 years old or more, the sponsor may still sponsor them if she or he is a lonely person.
+If the siblings are 18 years old or older, the sponsor may still sponsor them if she or he is lonely.
 In other words, the sponsor does not have a spouse, a common-law partner, a conjugal partner, a mother or father, a child, or grandparents, either

 - who live in Canada, or